 – If you’re easily offended then stay away from Bourbon Street.
 There’s plenty of bars and strip clubs where, throughout the day, ladies stand on the street to entice passerby’s to step inside.
 If you’re laid back, however, enjoy the show!

-I think that everyone should visit New Orleans at least once in there lifetime so they can experience the rich culture that only the Big Easy has to offer.
+I think that everyone should visit New Orleans at least once in their life so they can experience the rich culture that only the Big Easy has to offer.
 Whether it’s for the jazz and history or the liquor and night-life, there really is something for everyone in good ole’ Nawlins.